 Aggressive, or predatory fish, or fish with difficult or unusual requirements with regard food, water conditions or tankmates should all be avoided.
 Ideal community fish are hardy, peaceful, and certainly not-fussy eaters.

-A typical community tank will contain a mix of the following fishlivebearers
+A typical community tank will most likely contain a mix of the following fishlivebearers

 cyprinids - barbs, danios etc